Kkathyf/CS348-Group-Project/README.md

 1. Type `sample-data.sql`.
 This will insert some sample data into the tables.
 2. Type `test-sample.sql`.
 This will show the output for the 5 functionalities we have so far.

-# Instruction on MySQL-sample
+# Instruction on MySQL-production
 In the same MySQL server as in installation:
 1. Type `sample-data.sql`.
 This will insert some sample data into the tables.
 2. Type `test-sample.sql`.
 This will show the output for the 5 functionalities we have so far.
-3. 1.
+    1.

 # Funcionalties of MySQL
 1. View information about the movie selected based on the name. (ex. `The Matrix`)